kubernetes-hy/kubernetes-hy.github.io/pages/part1/part1.md

 Everything seems to be in order.
 However, wouldn't it be great if there was a dashboard to see everything going on?
 Let's see what the Lens can do.

-First you'll need to add the cluster to Lens.
+First, you'll need to add the cluster to Lens.
 If the config is not available in the dropdown you can get the kubeconfig for custom with `kubectl config view --minify --raw`.
 After you've added the cluster open Workloads/Overview tab.
 A view similar to the following should open up

 ![]({{ "/images/part1/lens_during_deploy.png" | absolute_url }})